NSA chief says Sony attack traced to North Korea after software analysis

-OTTAWA The U.S. National Security Agency (NSA) identified North Korea as the source of the recent cyber attack on Sony Pictures Entertainment (6758.T) after analysing the software used in the intrusion, NSA Director Admiral Michael Rogers said on Thursday.
+OTTAWA The U.S. National Security Agency (NSA) identified North Korea as the source of the recent cyberattack on Sony Pictures Entertainment after analyzing the software used in the intrusion, NSA Director Admiral Michael Rogers said on Thursday.

 Sony's network was attacked by hackers in November as the company prepared to release "The Interview," a comedy about a fictional plot to assassinate North Korean leader Kim Jong Un.
 The attack was followed by online leaks of unreleased movies and emails that caused embarrassment to executives and Hollywood personalities.